ffuf/ffuf/README.md

 To define the test case for ffuf, use the keyword `FUZZ` anywhere in the URL (`-u`), headers (`-H`), or POST data (`-d`).
 ```
+  -D	DirSearch style wordlist compatibility mode.
+Used in conjunction with -e flag.
+Replaces %EXT% in wordlist entry with each of the extensions provided by -e.
   -H "Name: Value"
     	Header "Name: Value", separated by colon.
 Multiple -H flags are accepted.
   -V	Show version information.